 Do you need the tender touch of God in your life?

-Is there a dream inside you that only He can make possible?
+Is there a dream inside you that only God can make possible?

-Are you in need of a fresh encounter?
+Are you in need of a new experience with God?

 Is there a friend or loved one that needs Salvation?